 The baseboard provides 3.3Vaux and 12Vaux/main to both the Primary and Secondary connectors.
 The rail requirements are leveraged from the PCIe CEM 4.0 specification.
 For OCP NIC 3.0 cards, the requirements are as follows:

-Table 32: Baseboard Power Supply Rail Requirements
+Table 32: Baseboard Power Supply Rail Requirements – Slot Power Envelopes